Siege of Mafeking: Aftermath

 Until reinforcements landed in February 1900, the war was going poorly for the British.
 The resistance to the siege was seen as one of the positive highlights in the media, and it and the eventual relief of the town excited the liveliest sympathy in Britain.
 There were immense celebrations in the country at the news of its relief, described humorously as 'mafficking' and creating the verb to maffick, as a back-formation from the place-name (meaning to celebrate both extravagantly and publicly).
+Some of these celebrations, as with those of the relief of Pretoria that followed soon after, sparked rioting in places including Paddington, Gloucester, Northampton, Peterhead, Leicester, Derby, Norwich, Edinburgh, and Banbury, prompting a motion in the House of Commons.
 Promoted to the youngest major-general in the army, and awarded the CB, Baden-Powell was also treated as a hero when he finally returned to Britain in 1903.

 However, the remaining stores that Baden-Powell had amassed in Mafeking were so great that they were able to re-supply Mahon's force and operations in the area for some time.
 While a sorely needed publicity victory for the British, the British commanders believed Baden-Powell had been foolish to risk so many supplies and allow himself to be besieged and had made no effort to break out and had overstated the number of Boer forces tied up while in fact tying up considerably more British forces.
 For Baden-Powell, and in the British media, the siege was thought of as a victory, but for the more practical Boers it had been a strategic success.
 For no significant achievement, the townspeople and garrison suffered 212 killed and over 600 wounded.
 For the British Army commanders, it was a distraction and nuisance and, after Baden-Powell's further poor combat performance in completely abandoning the mostly Rhodesian soldiers and Australian diggers at Elands River, Baden-Powell was removed from any combat command.

 Three Victoria Crosses were awarded as a result of acts of heroism during the siege, to Sergeant Horace Martineau and Trooper Horace Ramsden for acts during an attack on the Boer Game Tree Fort, and to Captain Charles FitzClarence for Game Tree and two previous actions.

+Legacy

-In September 1904 Lord Roberts unveiled an obelisk at Mafeking bearing the names of those who fell in defense of the town.
+In September 1904 Lord Roberts unveiled an obelisk at Mafeking bearing the names of those who fell in defence of the town.

 The siege established Baden-Powell as a celebrity in Britain, and when he wrote Scouting for Boys in 1908, his fame contributed to the rapid growth of the Boy Scout Movement.

+Several streets in the UK were named after Mafeking.